 Emphasizes clear, detailed informative writing, clear thinking and active reading.
-Prerequisite: Ability to organize thoughts and competency in standard written English, as demonstrated by: (a) standard placement test or (b) successful completion of WR115 or (c) COM051.
+Prerequisite: Ability to organize thoughts and competency in standard written English, as demonstrated by: (a) standard placement test or (b) grade of C or better in WR115 or (c) grade of C or better in COM051.
 Class fee \$2.
 F, W, Sp, Su